 - a.
 Funds that are programmed for Caltrans' right of way support and capital costs are available for allocation only until the end of the fiscal year identified in the SHOPP.
-Whenever programmed funds are not allocated by this deadline, the project phase lapses and the phase will be deleted from the SHOPP, unless Caltrans requests an allocation time extension that is approved by the Commission before the end of the fiscal year.
-If the lapsed phase is critical to the delivery of the project, the project is considered a failed project and all unallocated phases will be de-programmed from the SHOPP. - b.
+Whenever programmed funds are not allocated by this deadline, the project phase lapses and the phase will be deleted from the SHOPP, unless Caltrans requests an allocation time extension that is approved by the Commission before the end of the programmed fiscal year.
+If the lapsed phase is critical to the delivery of the project, the project is considered a failed project and all unallocated phases will be de-programmed from the SHOPP.
+Work on an allocated phase may continue. - b.
 Funds allocated for right of way support and capital must initiate expenditure within six months of the date of allocation unless the Commission approves a project expenditure time extension.
-Whenever allocated right of way support or capital funds have not initiated expenditure within six months of the date of allocation these allocated funds will be rescinded. - c.
+Whenever allocated right of way support or capital funds have not initiated expenditure by the deadline, the allocated funds will be rescinded and a new allocation request must be submitted for Commission approval. - c.
 Right of way activities occur during the design and construction phases.
 To allow sufficient time for completion of work during these two phases, after the Commission's allocation for right of way support or capital, Caltrans has up to 72 months to complete the scope of work specific to that project phase.
-This policy applies to right of way support or capital allocations that have occurred beginning with June 2017.
+The Right of Way phase is deemed complete when the construction contract is complete (accepted).
+This policy applies to right of way support or capital allocations that have occurred beginning with June 2017. - d.
+At the time of allocation, the Commission may extend the deadline for completion of work and the expenditure of funds, if necessary, to

-- d.
-At the time of allocation, the Commission may extend the deadline for completion of work and the expenditure of funds, if necessary, to accommodate the proposed expenditure plan for the project.
+- accommodate the proposed expenditure plan for the project.
 Caltrans must submit justification for an extended timeline beyond the 72 months. - e.
-Caltrans will provide a report at each Commission meeting on projects which have not started expending allocated support or capital funds within four months of the date of the Commission's allocation.
+Caltrans will provide a report at each Commission meeting on projects which have not started expending allocated support or capital funds within four months of the date of the Commission's allocation. - f.
+Programmed phases that have lapsed or been de-programmed, as well as allocated funds that are rescinded, shall be reported to the Commission at the next Commission meeting.

-47. Timely Use of Funds for Construction Capital
+48. Timely Use of Funds for Construction Capital